polyformproject/polyform-licenses/Polyform-Noncompete.md

 ## Business Transactions

-If the licensor sells a line of business using the software to provide a product to another company, the buyer can enforce [Noncompete](#noncompete) against competing uses.
+If the licensor sells a line of business using the software to provide a product to another company, the buyer can enforce [Noncompete](#noncompete).

 ## Fair Use